-Like neighboring Blankenfelde, the quiet and green Rosenthal district of Berlin can be traced back to an independent rural community that was incorporated into Greater Berlin in 1920.
+Like the neighboring Blankenfelde, the quiet and green Rosenthal district of Berlin can be traced back to an independent rural community that was incorporated into Greater Berlin in 1920.

-Allotment gardens and single family houses in Rosenthal
+Allotment Gardens and Single-Family Houses in Rosenthal

-Country house colony and cemetery Nordend
+Country House Estate and Nordend Cemetery

 Last edited: 29.
-September 2020
+June 2021